 Craig states on his website "I am a Vegan Vegetarian", which may help explain his energy.
 Krzysztof Korcarz, Performance Supervisor for Holiday on Ice- Hollywood says that Craig "brings a happy and positive attitude to work, never making any problems or complaints and always ready to help everybody.
 His performances are always the same high standard.
 I have never seen him lazy or saving energy-even if he has to skate with an injury."

-The process started in the late 1970s when Craig was twelve years old.
+Craig told Great VeganAthletes about the process of maing the change, which started in the late 1970s when Craig was twelve years old.
 "We took a family holiday to the North Shore of Oahu and for some reason we went on a tour of a nearby dairy farm.
 In that moment, I put two and two together about what I was actually eating (cows) and once I realized this, I could not eat cow.
 From there I cut out one animal at a time as I realized and then started reading about it.
 There was also a cow that would stand next to a fence by our bungalow and I felt like it was talking to me with it’s eyes."

 Craig was therefore vegetarian during his teenage years, until he had another influence, this time from 'Peak Performance' writer and speaker Anthony Robbins.

-"I was vegetarian from the age of 14 to 20 and then I went to an Anthony Robins seminar in Palm Springs and we ate a vegan diet and he talked about why we should eat that was as humans so I cut out dairy products and have eaten that way ever since."
+"I was vegetarian from the age of 14 to 20 and then I went to an Anthony Robins seminar in Palm Springs and we ate a vegan diet and he talked about why we should eat that way as humans, so I cut out dairy products and have eaten that way ever since."

 The diet helps fuel Craig's amazing energy.
 Craig contacted us in 2016 on the day before his 49th birthday, but middle age had not slowed him as it slows many men.
 Just finishing his busiest month of the year, he was in the middle of teaching and skating in ice shows.
 Teaching is typically 8-12 hours per day, on top of which he skates one hour per day and also fits in two gym sessions per week.
 He hasn't stopped competing or travelling either.